40+ Fun Things to do in Sydney in 2024

 • Featherdale Wildlife ParkFeatherdale in western Sydney is a fantastic place to see native Australian animals.

 • Wildlife Zoo Sydney – Planning a day in Darling Harbour?
-Wildlife Zoo is accepting vouchers against their most popular tickets.
+Pop this small zoo on your list

 Check out our detailed guide to animal and wildlife experiences in Sydney to help you decide which one to visit.